Lockdown rules are changing on May 17, following the all-clear for the next stage of the lockdown roadmap to go ahead as planned.

 They’ve added that this review will “also inform guidance on working from home” but in all cases, “until this point, people should continue to keep their distance from anyone not in their household or support bubble.”

-Strict travel restrictions came into place in February this year in a bid to combat new Covid-19 variants.
-From this date, those coming back from countries on the government’s ‘red list’ have had to quarantine in a hotel.
+These strict travel restrictions came into place in February this year in a bid to combat new Covid-19 variants.

 When is the next lockdown review?

-The next lockdown review is on May 17.
-On this date or in the days before it, the government will announce whether or not the restrictions above are lifting.
+The next lockdown review is on June 21.
+On this date or in the days before it, the government will announce whether or not the restrictions will lift again.

-As per the government’s roadmap, four tests need pass for the government to lift lockdown measures.
+As per the government’s roadmap, four tests need to be passed for the government to lift lockdown measures.
 These include:

 - The vaccination programme must continue successfully